junxit/us-congress-bills-113/bill.md

   - **(2)** any other costs relating to the conveyance of the Federal land under this Act.
 - **(d)** *Proceeds*
   - **(1)** *Deposit* Net proceeds received under subsection (b) shall be paid into the Federal Buildings Fund established under section 592 of title 40, United States Code.
-  - **(2)** *Expenditure* Amounts paid into the Federal Buildings Fund under paragraph (1) shall be available to the Administrator, in amounts specified in appropriations Acts, for expenditure for any lawful purpose consistent with existing authorities granted to the Administrator, except that the Administrator shall provide to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Environment and Public Works of the Senate 30 days advance written notice of any expenditure of the proceeds.
+  - **(2)** *Expenditure* Amounts paid into the Federal Buildings Fund under paragraph (1) shall be available to the Administrator, in amounts specified in appropriations Acts, for expenditure for any lawful purpose consistent with existing authorities granted to the Administrator.
 - **(e)** *Additional terms and conditions* The Administrator may require that any conveyance under subsection (a) be subject to such additional terms and conditions as the Administrator considers appropriate to protect the interests of the United States.
 - **(f)** *Deadline* The conveyance of the Federal land under this Act shall occur not later than 3 years after the date of enactment of this Act.